barnacl437/blog/posts/article/lecoo-n155a.md

 Running the device on battery, I'd expect to see around 5-6 hours of battery life during casual tasks, and maybe up to 10-11 hours if it just sits there idly.
 If there are some gaming, then it would reduce to somewhere under 2 hours (assuming the CPU and GPU are running under their designed TDP of 45W).

 The laptop runs pretty cool also.
-If it isn't gaming (during when the GPU would peak 55 Celsius/135 F), usually the GPU temp is 30 Celsius (~86 F) or so (I can't monitor the CPU, as some common hw monitor software tend to miss out the sensor, but I guess it's not much higher).
+If it isn't gaming (during when the GPU would peak 55 Celsius/135 F), usually the GPU temp is 30 Celsius (~86 F) or so (I can't monitor the CPU, as some common hw monitor software tend to miss out the sensor for this strange CPU, but I guess it's not much higher).

 ##